Groups to defend citizens’ power to amend Ohio constitution

 When he announced the supermajority proposal on Nov.
 17, LaRose argued that requiring 60% of voters to amend Ohio’s constitution would be “a win for good government” and assure a broad base of support to make changes to the state’s founding document.
 He said that such a threshhold would assure bipartisan consensus and prevent special interest groups from buying their way in.

 His effort comes as Republicans have been pushing back nationally against the citizen-led initiative process, which has allowed Democratic-aligned groups to force public votes on issues ranging from legalizing marijuana to expanding Medicaid to raising the minimum wage.
 A similar constitutional amendment failed in Arkansas on Nov.
-8.
+8, while Arizona voters approved an amendment that will require future measures involving a tax to meet the 60% threshold.

 The American Policy Roundtable, a conservative group that has promoted a host of successful amendments to Ohio’s constitution — on subjects ranging from taxes to education policy to casino gambling to term limits — also opposes LaRose’s proposal.